Vein problems explained!

 Currently, the VenaSeal procedure is NOT covered by any insurance companies.
 If you are interested in this treatment, we recommend you schedule a consultation with our doctor to talk about the differences and benefits in more detail.

 Benefits of the VenaSeal™ closure system:

 - Only one numbing injection

 - No compression stockings after the procedure

-- Ability to exercise immediately
+- Ability to exercise following the treatment